CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 - Organizing how the data is retrieved and assembled (e.g. fetch me all reservations under customer "Donald Trump").
 - Executes on a different process/machine, meaning that the queries can be parallelized, and work can be offloaded from the main server.

+### SHOULD I USE SQL OR SHOULD I USE NOSQL?

+Short answer: if in doubt, you should just use SQL.
+Always.

+Long answer: There are two forms of NoSQL.

+1) Extremely high scale -- Cassandra --- constraints are not enforced due to high load and high levels of data.

+2) For beginner programmers - Mongo --- constraints (among other features) are not there to simplify things for beginners.

 ## EXERCISE 1B: INSTALLING SQLITE ON YOUR LAPTOP AND CREATING YOUR FIRST DATABASE

 The RDBMS we are going to teach you first is called "sqlite".
 It's pretty much the industry standard for creating small, self contained database that fit in one file - quite a common task.